florinpop17/app-ideas/README.md

 | [Slack Archiver](./Projects/Slack-Archiver.md)                 | Archive Slack Messages                               | 3-Advanced |
 | [Spell-It App](./Projects/SpellIt-App.md)                      | A twist on the classic Speak N Spell game            | 3-Advanced |
 | [Survey App](./Projects/Survey-App.md)                         | Define, conduct, and view a survey                   | 3-Advanced |

-## Trello Collection Boards

-You can find a collection of all the Trello Boards containing a separate board for each project individually by clicking [here](https://trello.com/appideascollection).
-Clone the board and use it to track your progress on the project you are working.

 ## Plans for the future